G-02NNL7GR5B

 121. Sculptured Slipper Lobster (Parribacus antarcticus)

-Technique: When filming on a sandy area it is best to put your camera on the bottom while gliding your camera along with your subject in order to film as horizontally as possible.
-Filming from above will almost never give you good footage.
+When filming on a sandy area, it is best to put your camera on the bottom while gliding your camera along with your subject in order to film as horizontally as possible.
+Filming slightly upwards will produce even better quality images.
+Filming from above, a very common mistake by novice underwater videographers, will almost never give you good footage.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!